psd-tools/psd-tools/README.rst

 * there is a PSD reader in PIL_ library;
 * it is possible to write Python plugins for GIMP_.

-PSD reader in PIL is incomplete, PIL doesn't have an API for layer groups and contributing to PIL is somehow complicated because of the slow release process.
+PIL doesn't have an API for layer groups, PSD reader in PIL is incomplete and contributing to PIL is somehow complicated because of the slow release process.